My Cart (0 pieces)

 Is DXF the same as SVG?

-No, DXF (Drawing Exchange Format) and SVG (Scalable Vector Graphics) are not the same formats.
+No, DXF (Drawing Exchange Format) and SVG (Scalable Vector Graphics) are not the same but similar file formats.

 DXF is a file format that exchanges data between different CAD (Computer-Aided Design) software programs.
 Autodesk developed it, and it is primarily used in the architecture, engineering, and construction industries.
 DXF files are used to store 2D and 3D drawings and designs.